Al Jury

-Al Jury is a former American football official in the National Football League (NFL) from 1978 to 2004.
+Al Jury (August 22, 1941 – November 6, 2024) was an American football official in the National Football League (NFL) from 1978 to 2003.
 He started as a back judge, then switched to field judge after the league swapped position names in 1998.
 Over the course of his NFL career, Jury was selected to officiate in a record-tying five Super Bowls: XX in 1986, XXII in 1988, XXIV in 1990, XXVIII in 1994 and XXXIV in 2000.
 On the field, Jury wore uniform number 106 for the majority of his career and is most recognizable for the prescription goggles he wore.
-Outside of the NFL, Jury was also a California Highway Patrol officer for 28 years starting in 1969 and referred High School games.
+Outside of the NFL, Jury was also a California Highway Patrol officer for 28 years starting in 1969 and refereed high school games.

 At the age of 18, Jury started officiating high school games after graduating from Pacific High School, in San Bernardino, California, where he was a four-sport athlete, in 1959.

 While officiating, Jury was also a letter carrier for the United States Postal Service for seven years after which he joined the California Highway Patrol in 1969.